IBM/opensource-ai-workshop/docs/lab-1/README.md

 Success!
 We're ready to start with the first steps on your AI journey with us today.
 With this first lab, we'll be working through the steps in this [blogpost using Granite as a code assistant](https://developer.ibm.com/tutorials/awb-local-ai-copilot-ibm-granite-code-ollama-continue/).

-In this tutorial, I will show how to use a collection of open-source components to run a feature-rich developer code assistant in Visual Studio Code while addressing data privacy, licensing, and cost challenges that are common to enterprise users.
+In this tutorial, we will show how to use a collection of open-source components to run a feature-rich developer code assistant in Visual Studio Code while addressing data privacy, licensing, and cost challenges that are common to enterprise users.
 The setup is powered by local large language models (LLMs) with IBM's open-source LLM family, [Granite Code](https://github.com/ibm-granite/granite-code-models).
 All components run on a developer's workstation and have business-friendly licensing.

 There are three main barriers to adopting these tools in an enterprise setting: